This post may contain affiliate links. Please see my disclosure policy for details.

 So, I booked my ticket and flew into Lucknow for the weekend.
 I had 48 hours to explore everything the city had offered to me.

-Here’s the ultimate 2 days in Lucknow itinerary or how to spend 48 hours in Lucknow!
+Here is my ultimate 2 days in Lucknow itinerary or how to spend 48 hours in Lucknow!

 Why visit Lucknow?

-I will admit, there isn’t a massive amount of things to do in Lucknow but they do say its quality over quantity.
+I will admit, there isn’t a massive amount of things to do in Lucknow but they do say it’s quality over quantity.

 If you’re a history lover, like me, this city is the perfect getaway in India.
 It boasts a monument or heritage site on every corner!

-Plus, it’s not as touristy as Rajasthan, Varanasi or Agra so there’s a bonus.
+Plus, it’s not as touristy as Rajasthan, Varanasi, or Agra so there’s a bonus.
 I was seriously impressed with this city I had never heard of.

-The buildings were so colourful, intricate and inspiring.
+The buildings were so colourful, intricate, and inspiring.
 There are parks, the Gomti River and the many ancient markets to explore as well.

 How to reach Lucknow in India?